liujinda11/gluttons_A4/README.md

-snake.io
+snake.io:Gluttonous Snake Game

-   Welcome to the Gluttonous Snake Game, a fun and engaging game where you control a snake to eat fruit, grow longer, and avoid enemies.
-This README provides all the necessary details to get you started, including installation instructions, game modes, controls, and more.
+   Welcome to the Gluttonous Snake Game!
+Dive into a world where you control a snake to eat fruit, grow longer, and dodge enemies.
+This README provides all the details you need to start playing, including installation instructions, game modes, controls, and more.

 Game Controls

-   ·Change Direction: Use Arrow Keys or WASD
+   ·Change Direction: Use the Arrow Keys or WASD.

-   ·SPACE: Toggle pause and resume the game.
+   ·Pause/Resume: Press SPACE to toggle pause and resume.

-   ·J: Restart the game from any state.
+   ·Restart: Press 'J' to restart the game from any state.

+   ·Home: Press BACKSPACE to return to the homepage from the game or pause menu.

-   BACKSPACE: Return to the homepage scene from the game or pause menu.
+   ·BACKSPACE: Return to the homepage scene from the game or pause menu.

 （1）login/register page